 Also call if you lose feeling in your finger or if you finger tips feel cold and turn blue.

 Awareness of risk factors may allow early detection and treatment.

 Stretanski MF.
-Dupuytren contracture.In: Frontera, WR, Silver JK, Rizzo TD Jr, eds.
+Dupuytren contracture.In: Frontera WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation: Musculoskeletal Disorders, Pain, and Rehabilitation.
 3rd ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 29.

-- Last Reviewed on 06/06/2011
+- Last reviewed on 5/9/2015

-- Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Dept of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+- C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.